Read This Before Your First Forest Bathing Session.

 It’s not meditation.

-People often meditate in forests, sure.
-But forest bathing is more playful, more sensory, and way less rule-bound.
+Yes, people often meditate in forests.
+However, forest bathing is more playful, more sensory, and way less rule-bound.

 It’s not another fad.